Victor Sassoon: Woodditton Stud

-A fan of thoroughbred horse racing, Sir Victor Sassoon owned a highly successful stable of horses that won numerous prestigious races in the United Kingdom.
+A fan of thoroughbred horse racing, Sassoon owned a highly successful stable of horses that won numerous prestigious races in the United Kingdom.
 In 1925, he purchased the Bungalow Stud, founded 1851 in Cambridgeshire not far from the Newmarket Racecourse.
 He renamed it Eve Stud Ltd. as he was known to his intimates as 'Eve' - a contraction of his first two names, Ellice Victor.
-The mastermind behind Sir Victor's racing success in Britain was trainer Sir Noel Murless who became manager of Eve Stud in 1952.

-He purchased the property from Sir Victor's widow in 1970 and gave it the name Woodditton Stud.
-Sir Noel continued the practice of standing stallions there, including the top-class racehorses Connaught and Welsh Pageant.
-The stallion tradition was maintained when the stud was purchased again in 1981 by Mr Yong Nam-Seng of Singapore, being home to Damister and, for a short time, his champion son Celtic Swing, as well as Bin Ajwaad, Superlative and Sayf el Arab.
-After 20 years of ownership, during which time he expanded the stud to 185 acres, Mr Yong Nam-Seng, a steward of the Singapore Jockey Club and former chairman of the Australasian Racing Conference, sold Woodditton Stud in November 2001 to its present owner Darley Stud Management and it is now used as a rest and recuperation facility.
+Sir Noel Murless purchased the property from Sassoon's widow in 1970 and gave it the name Woodditton Stud.
+Today, it is owned by Darley Stud Management.

 Sassoon purchased Beech House Stud from Martin H. Benson in 1960 and along with Eve Stud it became part of Sassoon Studs Incorporated managed by Murless.
 Sassoon's wife sold the Sassoon Studs to Louis Freedman in 1971.

-Among Sir Victor Sassoon's stables' significant performances were wins in The Derby (Pinza, Crepello, Hard Ridden, St. Paddy), Epsom Oaks (Exhibitionnist), 1,000 Guineas (Exhibitionnist, Honeylight), 2,000 Guineas (Crepello), St. Leger Stakes (St Paddy) and King George VI and Queen Elizabeth Stakes (Pinza).
+Among Sassoon's stables' significant performances were wins in The Derby (Pinza, Crepello, Hard Ridden, St. Paddy), Epsom Oaks (Exhibitionnist), 1,000 Guineas (Exhibitionnist, Honeylight), 2,000 Guineas (Crepello), St. Leger Stakes (St Paddy) and King George VI and Queen Elizabeth Stakes (Pinza).

 Family

-On the death of his father, Sir Edward Elias Sassoon, in 1924, Sir Victor Sassoon became the 3rd Baronet of Bombay.
+On the death of his father, Sir Edward Elias Sassoon, in 1924, Victor Sassoon became the 3rd Baronet of Bombay.
 Late in life, in 1959, he married his American nurse, Evelyn Barnes ("Barnsie").
 He had no issue and the baronetcy became extinct.

 He was related by marriage to the Mocatta family and he himself was a Sephardic Jew.
 One of his former employees, Lawrence Kadoorie (later the Lord Kadoorie), later founded the Hong Kong-based utility company China Light and Power.
 One of his right-hand men in Shanghai was Gordon Currie who was put into a concentration camp by the Japanese and remained there for several years.